Policy

 Development flow diagram of a new product.
 The development steps proceed in the order of planning, design, prototyping, certification, quantity testing/taking over, mass production, and shipping.
 Quality check steps include planning meeting (clarification of customer requirements), design review (collection of knowledge of necessary elemental technologies, confirmation of new/changed points in design, review of design feasibility, communication of technical requirements from design to production technology), mass production prototype transition approval (estimation of mass production variation from design values, risk extraction/measures, visualization of priority control items, confirmation of prevention of leakage), mass production transition approval, and approval for shipment. (confirming the design, identifying risks and measures, visualizing key control items, and preventing leakage), approval for the transition to mass production, approval for shipment (confirming that the first product is as intended), and initial flow evaluation (confirming the quality of the initial flow organization).

-The CEO, CTO, Director of the Quality and Environment Center, and Directors of each business division delivered messages on the importance of quality, in order to reaffirm that quality is an absolute requirement for our business.
+When management executives announce policies at the beginning of the fiscal year and results at the end of the fiscal year, they share quality-related policies and results with employees, leading to the encouragement of Company-wide quality improvement.
+During “Quality Month” in November, the CEO, CTO/CQO, Director of the Quality and Environment Center, and Directors of each business division delivered messages on the importance of quality, in order to reaffirm that quality is an absolute requirement for our business.

-2. Product Safety Forum
+2. Product safety forum

 3. Quality compliance learning